johnmcollier/devfile2-registry/README.md

 ## Reporting any issue

-- please use the [openshift/odo](https://github.com/openshift/odo) repository's issue tracker for opening issues related to registry. apply `area/registry` for registry related issues for better visibility.
+- Use the [openshift/odo](https://github.com/openshift/odo) repository's issue tracker for opening issues related to registry. apply `area/registry` label for registry related issues for better visibility.